aiven/aiven-docs/docs/products/clickhouse/concepts/clickhouse-tiered-storage.md

     [enabled](/docs/products/clickhouse/howto/enable-tiered-storage), the tiered storage feature cannot be deactivated.

     :::tip
-    As a workaround, you can create a new table (without enabling tiered storage on it) and copy the data from the original table (with the tiered storage feature
+    As a workaround, you can create a table (without enabling tiered storage on it) and copy the data from the original table (with the tiered storage feature
     [enabled](/docs/products/clickhouse/howto/enable-tiered-storage)) to the new table.
 As soon as the data is copied to the